Proxy Directorship, Procuration (Prokura)

 - filing tax returns,

-Having learned that procuration is strict and binding what about misuse?
-Seriously, do I have no protection whatsoever against wrong calls?
+As procuration is strict and binding what about misuse?
+Is there protection against wrong calls?

 The law provides protection against this in the following most typical cases and more: